WaylonWalker/waylonwalker.com/pages/blog/if_name_main.md

 </script>

-When a python module is called it is assigned the `__name__` of `__main__` otherwise if its imported it will be assigned the `__name__` of the module.
+When a python module is called it is assigned the `__name__` of `__main__` otherwise if it's imported it will be assigned the `__name__` of the module.

 ## Concrete example

 Let's create a module to play with `__name__` a bit.
 We will call this module `nodes.py`.
-It is a module that we may want to run by itself or import and use in other modules.
+It is a module that we may want to run by it'self or import and use in other modules.

 ```python